 Job Description Purpose

-The Analyzer Inspector is a member of the Process Automation Control & Optimization (PACO) Team within the Asset's Technology Department.
-The Analyzer Inspector will work closely with and share responsibility with the Senior Analyzer Engineer for the overall technical assurance of the plant process analyzers.
+The Analyzer Specialistis a member of the Process Automation Control & Optimization (PACO) Team within the Asset's Technology Department.
+The Analyzer Specialist will work closely with and share responsibility with the Senior Analyzer Engineer for the overall technical assurance of the plant process analyzers.
 This person will actively participate and lead the site acceptance tests and is pivotal to the successful commissioning of the sites complex analyzer systems.
 During the run and maintain phase, this individual's main focus will be day-to-day 2nd level maintenance technical support for complex situational and reliability problems.
 This individual will work closely with the Maintenance Team Leads (MTL) to support effective and cost efficient analyzer maintenance.
 The applicant should have extensive experience with Process Analyzers, environmental condition monitoring and familiarity with statistical quality control techniques.

-- The Inspector will act as a direct liaison between the technical and maintenance organizations and is expected to take a lead role in troubleshooting, determining root cause of complex process analyzer problems and developing technically sound solutions.
+- The Specialist will act as a direct liaison between the technical and maintenance organizations and is expected to take a lead role in troubleshooting, determining root cause of complex process analyzer problems and developing technically sound solutions.

 - The Inspector will be responsible for the execution of the Management of Change work process for reliability related improvements/changes (e.g. sample conditioning system improvements) with approval of Sr. Analyzer Engineer.